htcondor/htcondor/docs/admin-manual/singularity-support.rst

       +SingularityImage = "/cvmfs/cernvm-prod.cern.ch/cvm3"

-Finally, let’s pick an image based on the OS – not the filename:
+Finally, let's pick an image based on the OS – not the filename:

 ::